+2. Holidays

-- 2. Holidays - a.
-An employee on a 9/80, a 4/10 or a 3/12 work schedule shall receive a paid holiday of nine hours for each holiday (defined in Article 35A36A) that falls or is observed on the City's synchronized nine-hour workday, or eight hours if the holiday falls or is observed on the City's synchronized eight-hour workday.
+- a.
+An employee on a 9/80, a 4/10 or a 3/12 work schedule shall receive a paid holiday of nine hours for each holiday (defined in Article 36A) that falls or is observed on the City's synchronized nine-hour workday, or eight hours if the holiday falls or is observed on the City's synchronized eight-hour workday.
 When a holiday falls on the City's synchronized Friday closure day, such employees shall not receive any holiday pay or additional time off for that day. - b.
 Saturday Holidays When a holiday falls on a Saturday following a synchronized 9/80 closure day, an employee on a 9/80 schedule shall be permitted an absence from work with nine hours pay if taken on that employee's regularly scheduled nine-hour workday, or eight hours pay if taken on that employee's scheduled eight-hour workday.
 All employees who work a 4/10 or a 3/12 schedule shall be permitted an absence from work with nine hours pay.
-Such absence shall be taken on any regular workday between the Monday immediately following the holiday and the second working Friday in December of that calendar year.
+Such absence shall be taken on any regular workday between the Monday immediately following the holiday and the second working c.
+Effective July 1, 2020, this section (Article 43, C, 2) shall no longer be in effect and shall be replaced with Article 37.)

+Friday in December of that calendar year.
 The specific day off is subject to approval of the department head.